thephpleague/flysystem-memory/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)
 [![Packagist Version](https://img.shields.io/packagist/v/twistor/flysystem-memory-adapter.svg?style=flat-square)](https://packagist.org/packages/twistor/flysystem-memory-adapter)

 This adapter keeps a filesystem in memory.
-It should be useful for test, allowing you to have a working filesystem without having to clean up after each test run.
+It should be useful for tests, allowing you to have a working filesystem without having to clean up after each test run.